Instrument Validation

 As noted above, please read the section Create a Personal Resource Catalog within the OPT Manual in addition to reading through the Spectral Line section within the Guide to Observing with the VLA.

 If you are setting a spectral line resource that requires narrow subbands, you may want to use Doppler Setting.
-Details on this are available in the Spectral Line observing guide and the Spectral Line Resources of the OPT manual.
+Details on this are available in the Spectral Line observing guide and the Spectral Line Setup of the OPT manual.
 With velocity resolution, make sure the spectral resolution is enough to resolve your line (take subsequent Hanning smoothing into account) and possibly over-sample by a factor of 4 to be able to correct for Doppler Setting effects.
 Also, make sure you have enough line-free bandwidth to measure the continuum flux.

 During the process of building your spectral line resource be aware if, at the time of line placement, you see the following warning message in the pop up window: Warning: The subband overlaps a forbidden region of the baseband.
 When this happens, the 128 MHz boundary condition overrules the sky frequency of the subband and the subband gets placed off from the desired value because it cannot be on the boundary itself (note, this process is not reversible).
 The only way to address this is to shift the baseband frequency (within the Baseband tab).